Brian716/holberton-system_engineering-devops/0x00-shell_basics/README.md

 Ten script: 9-firstdirdeletion file will remove holberton directory from /tmp.
 Eleven script: ./10-back file will return to the previous working directory.
 Twelve script: 11-lists file will list current, parent and boot directories in that order.
+Thrid script: 12-file_type file will show the type of file of iamafile.